Danganronpa: The Animation: Characters

-The Animation follows protagonist Makoto Naegi (苗木 誠, Naegi Makoto) and fifteen other students.
+The anime follows protagonist Makoto Naegi (苗木 誠, Naegi Makoto) and fifteen other students.
 Each character has an "ultimate" skill, or profession; such as the "Ultimate Gambler", or "Ultimate Swimmer".
 When dubbed from Japan they are usually called "Super High School Level."

 Release

 In December 2012, Kadokawa Shoten's Newtype magazine announced that there would be an anime television series adaptation of the game, titled Danganronpa: The Animation, produced by Lerche, directed by Seiji Kishi, and written by Makoto Uezu.
 The final Blu-ray/DVD volume, released on 26 February 2014, contains an extended final episode.
 The series aired in Japan on MBS' Animeism programming block between 4 July 2013 and 26 September 2013.
 The series is licensed in North America by Funimation, who simulcast it as it aired and released the series on BD/DVD on 10 November 2015.
 Funimation's English dub contains almost a completely different cast from that of the games, with only Bryce Papenbrook reprising his role as Makoto Naegi.
 Manga Entertainment released the series in the United Kingdom on 9 November 2015.

 The opening theme is "Never Say Never" by TKDz2b with rapping provided by Jas Mace and Marchitect (aka The 49ers) and Tribeca, whilst the ending theme is "Zetsubōsei: Hero Chiryōyaku" (絶望性：ヒーロー治療薬, Despairity: A Hero's Treatment) by Suzumu feat.
 Soraru.
 The opening theme for episode one is "Danganronpa" by Masafumi Takada whilst the opening theme for episode four is "Monokuma Ondo" (モノクマおんど) by Sachiko Kobayashi feat.
 Monokuma (Nobuyo Ōyama).
-The ending theme for episode 13 is "Saisei -rebuild-" (再生 -rebuild-, Playback -rebuild-) by Megumi Ogata.
+The ending theme for episode 13 is "Saisei -rebuild-" (再生 -rebuild-, Playback -rebuild-) by Makoto Naegi (Megumi Ogata).

-The soundtrack was released on August 28, 2013 by Geneon Universal (now NBCUniversal Entertainment Japan), one of the anime's production companies.
+The soundtrack was released on 28 August 2013 by Geneon Universal (now NBCUniversal Entertainment Japan), one of the anime's production companies.

+A two-volume light novel adaptation written by Ryo Kawakami and illustrated by Takashi Tsukimi was released in 2013.

 In 2014, The 19th Animation Kobe committee chose Kishi to receive their Individual Award for the stretch of his career including Danganronpa: The Animation, Arpeggio of Blue Steel, and Hamatora.